makinaro/travel-itenerary/README.md

 ## APP DEV FINAL PROJECT -
-A simple travel itinerary web ap called Grand-Line.
+A simple travel itinerary web app called Grand-Line.
 Our goal is to make this web app as simple as possible while adding convenience to it's users.

 ## **CURRENT PROGRESS:**
 ________________________________________________________________